Sage-Bionetworks/s3-synapse-sync/README.md

 ---
 ## Create Buckets
 **Note**: Buckets must be explicitly named.
-Bucket names must begin with the prefix specified in the lambda parameter `BucketNamePrefix` (e.g.: htan-dcc-*) and must be globally unique across all AWS accounts.
+Bucket names must begin with the prefix specified in the lambda parameter `BucketNamePrefix` (e.g. htan-dcc-*) and must be globally unique across all AWS accounts.

 Create a sceptre s3-synapse-sync-bucket-a.yaml file used to deploy jinjaized cloudformation template [s3-synapse-sync-bucket-a.yaml](s3-synapse-sync-bucket.j2):